Skip to main content

 crowdin init

-crowdin upload sources --config /path/to/your/config/file
+crowdin upload sources --config /path/to/your/config/crowdin.yml

 Sample configuration file